 Common Name: Old Witch Grass

-Panicum capillare is a Annual up to 0.60 metres tall.
+Panicum capillare is an annual plant that can grow up to 0.60 metres tall.

 N. America - Nova Scotia to North Dakota, south to Florida and Texas.
 An occasional weed in Britain.